Yep, the rumors are true.

-Although iOS 14 has already been up and running for a couple of months, and different privacy functionalities have been rolled out so far, the full ATT feature is only expected to go live later this year.
-It’s rumored to be packaged in the iOS 14.5 update, but there’s no firm release date yet.
+Although iOS 14 has already been up and running for a couple of months, and different privacy functionalities have been rolled out so far, the full ATT feature only joined the party in late April 2021, packaged in the iOS 14.5 update.

 To get to the bottom of the big-ticket items that’ll affect advertisers when it comes to PPC campaigns specific to Facebook, we enlisted the help of digital advertising wiz Jonathan Naccache, co-founder and president of marketing agency Webistry.